 The Hartley Learning Centre

 The Learning Centre space is calm, quiet, and open plan in style to offer students a different learning environment to that of the traditional classroom.
-There is space to work at a table as well as a computer suite and there are also comfortable chairs for relaxed reading or simply taking in the quiet space during a busy school day.
+There is space to work at a table or do research as well as a computer suite.
+There are also comfortable chairs for relaxed reading or simply taking in the quiet space during a busy school day.

-Each year group has its own, allocated time to use the library before school and throughout the school day and the Librarian is on hand to help students find resources, offer reading recommendations, and ensure that the Learning Centre is a safe and welcoming place for any students who wish to use the facilities.
+Everyone can come to the Learning Centre before school and throughout the school day and I will be on hand to help students find resources, offer reading recommendations, and ensure that the Learning Centre is a safe and welcoming place for any students who wish to use the facilities.

-The Library is open throughout the school week, from Monday to Thursday from 8 am to 4.30 pm, and on Friday from 8 am to 4 pm.
-Students are able to borrow, return and renew books before school, at break, at lunch and after school.
-Books may be borrowed for two weeks.
+The Learning Centre is open throughout the school week, from Monday to Thursday from 8 am to 4.30 pm, and on Friday from 8 am to 3:20 pm.
+Students can a borrow, return and renew books before school, at break, at lunch and after school.
+Books may be borrowed for two weeks but can be renewed.

-After school, Homework Club for Year 7 runs each day and provides a quiet place to keep on top of homework using all the facilities on hand.
-Myself or a member of the Learning Support team are available to respond to queries and to recommend resources, as well as to maintain an atmosphere conducive to study.
+After school, Homework Club runs Monday to Thursday and provides a quiet place to keep on top of homework.
+The Homework club is staffed by myself or members of the Learning Support team; we will be available to respond to queries and to recommend resources, as well as to maintain an atmosphere conducive to study.

 Portable Magic our Book Delivery Service-where students can request a book from the Library online, to be delivered to their form room, or collected from the Library.